-A. It is important to store your tent loosly in its carry bag and avoid folding and creasing the fabric to minimise damage to the protective coatings.
+A. It is important to store your tent loosely in its carry bag and avoid folding and creasing the fabric to minimise damage to the protective coatings.
 Store in a cool dry place.
 Do not put anything on top of the tent and carry bag when in storage.

 IMPORTANT: Ensure the tent is dry before storing.
-The fabrics if stored when moist will develop mildew which can severly damage the material makeup and can become fowl smelling.
+The fabrics if stored when moist will develop mildew which can severely damage the material makeup and can become fowl smelling.
 In severe cases the material will rot.

 A. Clean localised areas with a sponge and warm water.
 DO NOT apply chemicals or foreign substances to the tents materials.
 This will impair the makeup of the fabrics.
 Do not use pressure washers.

 A. We would recommend that the guy lines provided are used regardless of the conditions.
 Even on a still day it is advisable to securely fix your guy lines with the ground pegs provided.